yehia67/documentation/wallets/0.1/hub/concepts/sweeps.md

 After Hub sends the sweep to a node, Hub monitors the tail transaction for confirmation and [reattaches and promotes](root://getting-started/0.1/basics/reattach-rebroadcast-promote.md) it until it's confirmed.

-When the transactions in the sweep are confirmed, Hub updates the users' balances in the database tables.

 ![Reattachment interval](../images/reattachmentInterval.png)